 Students develop skills and values that are essential for the practice of law.
 Some examples include gaining knowledge and understanding of the law, competency in legal problem solving, legal analysis and legal reasoning, developing exceptional communications skills and understanding the value of community and public service.

 The University of Arizona is home to the James E. Rogers College of Law, where students receive a high-quality education at the affordable law school.
-Students have a variety of options leading to their preferred pathway to a law degree.
+University of Arizona Law was the first law school to accept the GRE and also has an admissions path for students who hold non-U.S. law degrees.

 The George Mason University Antonin Scalia Law School has been at the forefront of innovation as a pioneer in its program curriculum.
 The location of the school, just minutes from Downtown Washington, D.C., features a long list of specialty concentrations, some of which are unique, compared to program options offered at many other law schools.
 A few examples include the concentration in Sports Law, legal and Economic Theory or Public Interest Litigation and Advocacy.